 Kate Friedwald | Jan 2020

-Term 1 2020 marks the date the new digital technologies curriculum is expected to be taught by all teachers.
-As a PLD facilitator of most things digital (don’t ask me to fix your photocopier or why you can’t print) I have been in schools supporting them to be ready for this change.
+Since Term 1, 2020, it has been expected that the digital technologies curriculum be taught by all teachers.
+As a PLD facilitator of most things digital (don’t ask me to fix your photocopier or why you can’t print) I have been in a number of schools supporting teachers through this implementation.